 Throw Sage Into the Fire – Gather sprigs of fresh sage and throw one into the campfire every few minutes.
 The smell of burning sage is a natural mosquito repellent.
 The specific variety of sage we are talking about is Salvia officinalis, the same stuff you buy in the produce section of a grocery store.

 Thermacell Repellent Device – This is a personal device that you clip to your belt, or lay next to you on table, which repels mosquitoes and gnats using a synthetic form of chrysanthemum oil.
 The device uses a small heating element powered by butane that heats the oil and releases the odor that mosquitoes and gnats hate.
 It only works within a 5 foot radius from your body, hence you will need one device for each person sitting around the campfire.
-You can buy these at Wal-Mart or online from Amazon. (see this on Amazon)
+You can buy these at Wal-Mart or online from Amazon. (see it on Amazon)

 Spray Your Clothing With Repellent – Deet-based repellents still works better than anything else, even with the toughest of mosquitoes.
 It can also be toxic if it gets into your body.
 Instead, spray a hoodie with repellent, making sure to get the front and back, arms, and hood.
 If you don’t want to use Deet, use a lemon-eucalyptus oil blend (which you can find at camping stores or Wal-Mart).

 Permethrin– is a highly effective repellent based on oils expressed from Chrysanthemum flowers.
 It’s as effective as Deet.
 You can find it at Wal-Mart and Menards, or online at Amazon.
 But you have to be very careful applying this stuff.
 Apply only on clothing.
 Make sure to remove the clothing from your body first, and make sure the oil has dried.
 This stuff will give you terrible rashes if it comes in contact with your skin.